artsy/README/resources/mobile/README.md

 There are three distinct ways of developing iOS software at Artsy:

 - Writing React Native components in [Emission](https://github.com/artsy/emission) (setup instructions in Readme)
-- Writing Objective-C and Swift, sometimes using on React Native componts _from_ Emission, in [Eigen](https://github.com/artsy/eigen) (setup instructions in Readme)
+- Writing Objective-C and Swift in [Eigen](https://github.com/artsy/eigen) (setup instructions in Readme), sometimes importing React Native components _from_ Emission (as Objective-C `ARComponentController` subclasses).
 - Developing React Native _and_ Objective-C and Swift using Emission and Eigen linked together, at the same time.
   [Instructions are in the Eigen docs folder](https://github.com/artsy/eigen/blob/master/docs/using_dev_emission.md)